jdugan/aoc-2018-ruby/README.md

 ### Prerequisites

-The project requires `ruby 2.6.3`, though any reasonably current version of Ruby will likely work.
+The project requires `ruby 3.0.0`, though any reasonably current version of Ruby will likely work.

-If you use a ruby manager that responds to `.tool-versions` or `ruby-version`, you should be switched to `2.6.3` automatically.
+If you use a ruby manager that responds to `.tool-versions`, you should be switched to `3.0.0` automatically.

 ### Installation